 The purpose of the outlet is to ensure that there are free-flowing conditions between the chambers and the outlet control structure.
-Several possible outlet configurations are: An outlet manifold consisting of pipe stubs connected to the chamber end caps in the same fashion as the inlet manifold, a perimeter underdrain connected to the outlet control structure or a combination of both.
+Multiple possible outlet configurations can be utilized.
+They include: An outlet manifold consisting of pipe stubs connected to the chamber end caps in the same fashion as the inlet manifold, a perimeter underdrain connected to the outlet control structure, or a combination of both.

 The outlet control structure should be designed so that there is sufficient outflow from the chambers while allowing the chambers to reach full storage capacity.
 The outlet manifold sizing and configuration will vary based on the system sizing and requirements.
 Below is a typical outlet manifold configuration.